yowainwright/yowainwright.github.io/_posts/2015-11-17-cycling-gmr.md

   - personal-site/glendora-mountain-road/
 ---

-[Glendora Mountain Road](http://www.differentspokes.com/index.cfm?action=showEvent&eventID=1888), [GMR],is an approximate 20 mile ride where you’ll be challenged with climbs, turns & a strong desire to take a lot of pictures.
+[Glendora Mountain Road](http://www.differentspokes.com/index.cfm?action=showEvent&eventID=1888), GMR,is an approximate 20 mile ride where you’ll be challenged with climbs, turns & a strong desire to take a lot of pictures.
 {: .first-paragraph }

 Route: The route, found [ALL OVER STRAVA](https://www.strava.com/segments/search?utf8=%E2%9C%93&keywords=gmr&gsf=1), starts in [Azusa, CA](http://www.ci.azusa.ca.us/) & ends in [Mount Baldy Village](https://en.wikipedia.org/wiki/Mount_Baldy,_California) if you make a right somewhere in the middle onto Glendora Ridge Rd.

 Parking: For the ride I parked my car at [Bike Central](http://www.thebicyclecentral.com/) which is a short & easy ride to the GMR.
-Beware if you follow Google directions for bicycles you WILL end up on a hiking trail not suited for road bikes unless you & your bike are way more bad as than me
+Beware if you follow Google directions for bicycles you WILL end up on a hiking trail not suited for road bikes unless you & your bike are way more bad ass than me.

 <figure class="figure">
 {% include media/picture.html pictureClass="picture__secondary" imageMD="https://c2.staticflickr.com/6/5804/23722600469_f8a9a34ba0_b.jpg" imageSM="//c2.staticflickr.com/6/5804/23722600469_f8a9a34ba0.jpg" imageTitle="GMR, image 1" %}